 In the first few days, a midwife might visit you every day at home.
 There are also telephone services that you can call night and day, such as parent helplines in your state or territory and the Australian Breastfeeding Association.

 Most women feel teary, overwhelmed and/or anxious 3 to 5 days after the birth.
 This is called the baby blues and is due to rapidly changing hormone levels after the birth.
-If these feelings last longer than a few days and they get more intense, talk to your doctor or child and family nurse.
+If these feelings last longer than a few days and they get more intense, talk to your doctor or child health nurse.
 These feelings might be a sign that you have postnatal depression.

 What paperwork will you have to do?